-I could see him coming from where I sat, van turned off in the school parking lot.
+I could see him coming from where I sat, van turned off in the parking lot.
 It was the end of the day, but my sweet boy looked like he had lived three days since I dropped him off that morning.
 Three rough days.
 His backpack yawned, unzipped.
 His arms hung motionless at his sides.
 Head down, gaze low, feet scraping ground with each small step.

 Approaching the door, he yanked the handle and his eyes glanced up through the window.
 Climbing in, he landed on the seat and leaned his head back at once.
 One tear.
 One tear escaped and slowly slid down the cheek I know so well.
 Sometimes there is no need for words.